libsdl-org/sdl12-compat/README.md

   backends, because SDL 1.2 didn't have wide support for its SysWM APIs outside of Windows and X11 anyhow.

+- SDL12COMPAT_NO_QUIT_VIDEO: (checked during SDL_QuitSubsystem)
+  If enabled, SDL_Quit() and SDL_QuitSubsystem() will never shut down the video subsystem.
+This works around buggy applications which try to use the video subsystem after shutting it down.

 # Compatibility issues with OpenGL scaling